thu-coai/earl/README.md

 ![image](figs/overview.png)

-This project is a tensorflow implement of our work, [EARL](https://aclanthology.org/2021.emnlp-main.184/).
+This project is a tensorflow implementation of our work, [EARL](https://aclanthology.org/2021.emnlp-main.184/).

 ## Dependencies